domainsofapp/domainsofapp.github.io/_posts/2022-01-29-africa-mix.md

 <p class="meta">29 Jan 2022 - New York, NY</p>

-NB: I cannot find KALW's Africa Mix tracklists listed anywhere online.
-So, until I'm able to locate them, I'll begin to post my own versions of them here (to the extent that I can).
-(To be clear, I don't want to do this!
-I'll stop as soon as I can find an alternative source of these tracklists on the Internet!)
+NB: I can't find KALW's Africa Mix tracklists listed anywhere online.
+So, until I'm able to locate them, I'll begin posting my own, imperfect versions of them here (to the extent that I can).
+(To be clear, I don't want to do this!!!
+I'll stop as soon as I can find an alternative source of these tracklists somewhere on the Internet.)
+Even better: Please upload full recordings of the show a la Hearts of Space on PRX!

 KALW's Africa Mix Tracklists